Possible Adjustments:

 RIMM closed today (5/13) at 69.09

 The total credit in the trade is 1.50 this means that my lower breakeven is not been met yet, BUT the trade looks negative.
 Meaning if I were to close the whole trade now I would lose more then just commissions.
-Why? because of something called Extrinsic Value or Time Value (
+Why? because of something called Extrinsic Value or Time Value (The component of the premium paid for an option that reflects the value of time remaining before expiration.)

 With the remaining time left till the options expire and that the stock has dropped about 5% since the close on Monday.
 There has been a bit of premium build up in the option since the position was opened on the 6th.